President - Mary Hillberg

 Owners in Sunset Lakes who rent their homes need to refer to Article XI of the Declarations of Covenants and Restrictions (C&Rs) for the SLHOA Homeowners Association.
 This Article provides a paragraph that must be included in the Lease Agreement regarding the tenant's responsibility to follow the C&Rs of our Deed Restricted community.
 The Owner also needs to provide the Sentry Management Company with a copy of the Lease Agreement, as well as the names addresses and contact information for both themselves and the tenant (s) residing on their property.

 It is against State Law to BLOCK SIDEWALKS and may present a safety hazard for our Owner and guest pedestrians.
 Parked vehicles are allowed in garages, on driveways or in the main park parking lot.
 Sidewalks are not intended for vehicular use; they are intended for pedestrian use.
-Please ensure the safety of our Owners and guests by not blocking the sidewalks with parked cars or other items such as pool drain pipes, motorcycles, trash cans, yard waste, etc.
+Please ensure the safety of our Owners and guests by not blocking the sidewalks with vehicles or other items such as pool drain pipes, motorcycles, trash cans, yard waste, etc.

 During our rainy season - especially when a storm is approaching, it is wise to reduce our gray water use.
 All our irrigation runoff goes into our storm water system and we will need more space for heavy storm rains.
 When a storm is close, it is wise to reduce or turn off our home irrigation systems, as our property management company will do for the common areas.
 That will keep our grounds from being over saturated and unable to absorb the heavy rainwater that may follow.